aria-ml/dataeval/docs/tutorials/index.md

 Tutorials
 =========

-These static jupyter notebooks demonstrate how to use DAML to perform data analysis tasks using various detectors, metrics and workflows to assess the suitability of a dataset and/or model.
+These static jupyter notebooks demonstrate how to use DataEval to perform data analysis tasks using various detectors, metrics and workflows to assess the suitability of a dataset and/or model.

 In addition to viewing them in our documentation, these notebooks can also be opened in Google Colab to be used interactively!